permitio/permit-cli/CONTRIBUTING.md

 - Components should be placed in the `src/components` directory.
 Components should be reusable by other commands and should be well documented.
 - API Calls should be placed only in hooks, which should be in the `src/hooks` directory.
 The hooks should be well documented and reusable by other components.
    - All the API calls should be made using the `useClient` hook.
 The hook is working with the `AuthProvider` component, so you don't need to pass the `authToken` to the API calls.
+   - Read more about the `useClient` hook in the [The AuthProvider and useClient Hook](#authprovider-and-useclient-hook) section.
 - The `src/lib` folder is for utility functions used across the project.
 Functions there should be completely pure and not depend on any external state.
 - All the static configuration variables should be placed in the `config.tsx` file.